crustio/crust-wiki/website/translated_docs/zh-CN/ton-applications.md

 ## I. Telegram Mini Apps

-We have built a [Telegram Mini Apps](https://core.telegram.org/bots/webapps) for users to directly upload and store files to TONBags in telegram.
+We have built a [Telegram Mini Apps](https://core.telegram.org/bots/webapps) for users to directly upload and store files to CrustBags in telegram.

 1. In telegram, search and add TonBagsBot(Test)